eduardoguerrero/php-scrapper-curp-rfc-mexico/README.md

 ### PHP - Getting CURP , RFC [México] and return JSON response with personal data.

-- This personal data (JSON response) must be validated with RENAPO site,and should not therefore be considered as official. .
+- This personal data (JSON response) must be validated with RENAPO site, and should not therefore be considered as official.

-- The PHP script is a simple Web scraping that request data to the page: http://www.ossc.com.mx/curp.php.
+- The PHP script is a simple Web scraping that request data to the page: http://www.ossc.com.mx/curp.php

 - CURP(Unique Population Registry Code) for México.